 The Board has considered the independence of each of the Directors in office as at the date of this Statement and concluded that all Non-Executive Directors are independent.
-Therefore the Board has a majority of independent Directors.
+Therefore, the Board has a majority of independent Directors.
 In reaching this conclusion, the Board had regard to the matters set out in Box 2.3 of the CGPR.
-It noted that two of those matters exist in relation to four of its Directors.
+It noted that two of those matters exist as set out below.